python/cpython/Doc/tutorial/errors.rst

 different types, and the type is printed as part of the message: the types in the example are :exc:`ZeroDivisionError`, :exc:`NameError` and :exc:`TypeError`.
 The string printed as the exception type is the name of the built-in exception that occurred.
-This is true for all built-in exceptions, but need not be true for user-defined exceptions (although it is a useful convention).
+This is a truthy value for all built-in exceptions, but need not be true for user-defined exceptions (although it is a useful convention).
 Standard exception names are built-in identifiers (not reserved keywords).